uw-dims/tupelo/docs/source/running.rst

 The ``elvis`` script will only run if installed under `/opt/dims` or if all the required jars are under a `target/` folder in the current directory.
 If you need to run it from another directory, you will need to modify the script - it's just a bash script that sets the classpath and starts Java.

 By default, the shell uses a local store in `./test-store` - if this directory does not exist it will give you an error.
+The default store location is configurable, see :ref:`shell-config`.
 Use the `-s <PATH/URL>` option to specify a different store location.
 To see all possible flags, use the `-h` flag.

 Once the shell is running, it will display the following::